CHCTW/DirectX12-Framework-/README.md

 A framework for learning DirectX12 and demonstrate graphics techniques
 ![image](https://user-images.githubusercontent.com/30221942/34930601-1682d296-f97f-11e7-9211-8c52055a1d42.png)

-## All Unitest and Graphic Techniques pojects files working space is incorrect.
-Right click the project file and select properties.Click Debugging and find Working Directory area.
-Change it to $(SolutionDir) .

 ## The framework sperate into sveral parts:

 ### 1. Unit Tests: This part has a lot of little projects to test or demostrate the basic funcionality of this framework.
 The contents are: